Articles and News

 Posted on

-Chicago’s Welcoming City ordinance ensures that all Chicagoans can access essential services without fear of deportation.
-Under the ordinance, city employees—including the Chicago Police Department—are prohibited from inquiring about a person’s immigration status or coordinating with federal immigration enforcement.
-But immigration enforcement can still operate in Chicago.
-In light of the recent immigration enforcement operations […]
+Chicago’s Welcoming City ordinance ensures that all Chicagoans can access essential services without fear of that accessing those services will trigger deportation.
+Under the ordinance, city employees—including the Chicago Police Department—are prohibited from inquiring about a person’s immigration status or coordinating with federal civil immigration enforcement unless required to do so by statute, federal regulation, […]

 1 2 3 25